20 Best Vacation Spots for Couples in the US

 As the oldest city in the Peach State, Savannah is charming, with oak trees adorned with cascading Spanish moss, stately mansions, and historic squares.
 With warm weather year- round and thriving cultural and culinary scenes, Savannah makes for an ideal Southern getaway.

+There are so many tourist attractions in Savannah that you'll never get bored.
 Savor impressive gardens and the magnificent water fountain of Forsyth Park.
 Take a walk through the tree-shaded streets to River Street overlooking the Savannah River, where you can shop for souvenirs and have authentic Southern cuisine at riverside restaurants.

 Find out which houses in the Historic District are haunted on a walking ghost tour.
 Take a drive out to Bluff Drive in the Isle of Hope to see antebellum houses and quaint cottages across from the Intracoastal Waterway.